 I'm interested in optimism, the belief in the future and the courage exemplified in the Space Age, the Atomic Age, and later for example by Luigi Colani and Zaha Hadid.
 There is a will to create that I really like and that I find exciting.
 My works don't have the intention to convey a social agenda.
 I simply find the shapes of satellites and rockets and the great design ideas behind them interesting.
-I don't want to encourage anyone to believe in the future through my sculptures, but I think it's a pity that we're not looking toward the future these days ...
+I don't want to encourage anyone to believe in the future through my sculptures, but I think it's a pity that we're not looking toward the future these days.

-The materiality of your sculptures directly follows their formal language.
-What appeal do the processed industrial perfectly materials you use have for you?
-Each work is the result of the previous one and so I automatically immerse myself in certain materials that have as much fascination for me steel. stainless steel. and as aluminum and the prefabricated parts made from them.
-I'm interested in the fact that they are industrial materials and therefore already give certain forms.
+industrial materials and therefore already give certain forms.
 For example, aluminum sheets are only three meters in size.
 Of course you can think bigger, but then you have to weld.
 It's a bit like a plug-in box system.